 Tactic 38: Offer Discounts Toward the End of the Month

 Soster, Gershoff, and Bearden (2014) found evidence for a bottom dollar effect.

 Bottom Dollar Effect – We feel the pain of paying in accordance with the depletion of our budget.
-We feel more pain when we have fewer funds available in our budget.
+We feel more pain when we have fewer funds in our budget.

-Suppose you have a monthly budget of $300.
-If you spend $10 on a movie ticket, you will generally feel more pain toward the end of the month — when your budget is nearing depletion.
+Suppose that you have a monthly budget of $300.
+If you spend $10 on a movie ticket, you will feel more pain toward the end of the month — when your budget is nearing depletion.

-The researchers conducted multiple studies and found that this effect influences willingness to pay and purchase satisfaction (Soster, Gershoff, & Bearden, 2014).
+This effect influences willingness to pay and purchase satisfaction (Soster, Gershoff, & Bearden, 2014).
 You’re more likely to buy a product (and be satisfied with it) when you have more money left in your budget.

-Consider that insight when planning the timing of promotions.
-Specifically, you could offer free trials toward the beginning of the month — when monthly budgets are higher:
+Likewise, you could offer free trials toward the beginning of the month — when monthly budgets are higher:

 “…if a marketer’s goal is to attract new customers or generate word of mouth, initial satisfaction with trial is important.
 So, promotions of these types might be better timed at the beginning of the month, or immediately after consumers receive tax refunds, in order to ensure that budgets are not approaching exhaustion at the time of purchase.”
 (Soster, Gershoff, & Bearden, 2014, pp. 672-673)